ufal/npfl129/exam/questions.md

 - Starting from primary hard-margin SVM formulation, derive the dual formulation (the Lagrangian L, the required conditions, the KKT conditions).
 [10]

-- Starting from dual formulation of hard-margin SVM, define what a support vector is, and how predictions are performed for unseen data.
+- Considering hard-margin SVM, define what a support vector is, and how predictions are performed for unseen data.
 [5]

 ####Questions@: ,Lecture 7 Questions
 - Write down the primary formulation of soft-margin SVM using the slack